TheNewTimeGamer/dev-case/Readme.md

 Additionally all calculations should be taken with a grain of salt.
 Some formulas have been implemented ad-hoc.

-As a further note, the way this data is displayed is ugly, including direct function calls and <br> tags.
-This is simply for practical reasons.
+**As a further note, the way this data is displayed is ugly, including direct function calls and <br> tags.
+This is simply for practical reasons.**
+**Please consult 'Case Two' for some actual styled content.**

 ## Case Two
 Case Two has some better markup.